Subscription Pricing Strategies for Recurring Commerce: Freemium, Tiered, Usage-Based, and Hybrid

 When devising your pricing, a key question is whether to charge a flat rate (a single fixed fee for all use) or a hybrid model (combining a base fee with variable usage or add-ons).
 Both approaches have merits, and the right choice depends on your product economics and customer preferences.

 Flat-Rate Subscription.
 This is the classic subscription – one price for essentially “all-you-can-use” service within normal parameters.
 Examples include most streaming services or software tools that don’t meter usage.
-Flat-rate is simple and predictable: customers know exactly what they pay each period, and they get a consistent set of benefits.
+Flat-rate pricing is simple and predictable: customers know exactly what they pay each period and receive a consistent set of benefits.
 Businesses like it because revenue is steady and easier to forecast.

 However, a flat rate assumes an average usage; very high-usage customers might effectively get a bargain (potentially straining your costs), while very low-usage customers might feel they’re overpaying.
-Ensure your flat price is set such that the heavy users are still profitable, and consider if an “unlimited” model truly works for your service.
+Ensure your flat pricing is set so that heavy users remain profitable, and consider whether an “unlimited” model truly works for your service.

 Hybrid Model (Base Fee + Usage/Add-Ons).
 A hybrid pricing strategy blends the two: customers pay a base subscription fee (which may include allowances or core features) and then pay extra for additional usage or optional add-ons.
 Many telecommunication plans use this: e.g., $50/month for a plan that includes 5GB of data, then $10 per extra GB if you go over.
 The base fee secures some predictable revenue, while the usage charge ensures you get compensated by power users who consume more than the norm.
 Another hybrid example is a SaaS platform that charges a base price for the software access but allows customers to buy one-time add-ons or extra modules for a fee.